Loman Friedlander Award

 Background

-The award was set up by the Loman Friedlander Trust to commemorate a family member's strong interest in the area of Intellectual Property Law.
+The award was set up in 1990 by the Loman Friedlander Trust to commemorate a family member's strong interest in the area of Intellectual Property Law.

 Purpose of the award